ANUSA has 4 different food programs that are free for students.

 Each Thursday, throughout teaching periods, different Clubs and Societies run Universal Lunch Hour.

-It’s on 12.30 – 1.30pm in Union Court.
-The food varies each week but it usually takes the form of a BBQ with meat-eater and vegetarian options.
+It’s on 12.30 – 1.30pm.
+Keep an eye on the BKSS Facebook page for where it is held.
+The food varies each week but it usually takes the form of a BBQ with omnivore and vego options.

 To access just follow your nose to the BBQ and jump in line.